-- · SpaceTech venture capital investment for the 12 months ending June 2023 totalled \$4.5bn, down from \$9.2bn the previous year.
+- previous year.
 However, this decline is primarily attributable to unusually large funding rounds in CY21 and CY22 such as those by SpaceX(1) and Sierra Space(2).
-Excluding these, investment activity was down less than one third compared to the previous period. - The sector has shown strong signs of recovery in the first half of CY23, where there was a 57% increase in investment compared to the second half of CY22. - · The overall number of deals in the sector has increased this year, underlining a robust early stage investment environment.
-Early stage investments reached an all-time high, with 257 deals in Q2 CY23, showing that investor interest remains strong at Seed and Series A. - The number of late stage investments also saw a notable uptick in H1 CY23, particularly in Series C deals in Q2 CY23, reinforcing growing investor confidence in established SpaceTech companies.
+Excluding these, investment activity was down less than one third compared to the previous period. - investment compared to the second half of CY22. - environment.
+Early stage investments reached an all-time high, with 257 deals in Q2 CY23, showing that investor interest remains strong at Seed and Series A. - CY23, reinforcing growing investor confidence in established SpaceTech companies.

-[1] SpaceX raised \$1,16bn in Q2 CY21, \$1,72bn in Q2 CY22 and \$750m in Q1 CY23

-(2) Sierra Space raised \$1.4bn in Q4 CY21.
+(1) SpaceX raised \$1.16bn in Q2 CY21. \$1.72bn in Q2 CY22 and \$750m in Q1 CY23 (2) Sierra Space raised \$1.4bn in Q4 CY21.